Halloween is in just over two weeks. How are the costumes coming?

 Black duct tape would have been miles better, but this was an emergency “Mama, I forgot to tell you we’re supposed to dress up tomorrow for Whatever Day” costume.

-Even cheaper: If you can’t find a solid-colored shirt, get a shirt with a logo and turn it inside out and just cut off the tag if it shows.
-Here’s Wish Bear wearing an inside-out sweatshirt that had a different pattern on the other side, because we couldn’t find a plain sweatshirt in the right color.
+Even cheaper: If you can’t find a plain shirt in the right color, get a shirt with a logo and turn it inside out and just cut off the tag if it shows.
+Here’s Wish Bear wearing an inside-out sweatshirt that had a different pattern on the other side, because we couldn’t find a plain light aqua sweatshirt.

 Sometimes a good old paper bag gives you the look you want.
 Not recommended for masks if you’re planning to be walking long distances in the dark.
 This Strong Strong costume was for “favorite character” day:

 Bathrobes bathrobes bathrobes.
 These are always abundant at the thrift stores around here.
-Manga costumes are a big deal this year, and I’ll be taking in more than one bathrobe with a few quick hand stitches, and then adding trim with colored duct tape, and completing the look with a sash and baggy sweatpants.
+Manga costumes were a big deal one year, and I discovered you can take some quick hand stitches to make them fit the kid, then add trim (I glued on fur for one, and used metallic duct tape for another), then complete the look with a sash and sweatpants.

 If you need a basic flowy dress or robe, turn the bathrobe backwards and do whatever you want to the neckline — trim it and hem it with duct tape, disguise it with a scarf, or hide it with a collar made of cardboard and tin foil.
 Using an already-existing article of clothing is always light years ahead of starting from scratch, and you can often find robes in fancy, silky fabrics.

 Backwards button-down adult shirts also make good tunics or basic dresses.
 You can add high or low belts to vary the look quite a bit.
 Check out this nice little prince in my shirt and my husband’s belt:

 You can also use duct tape to cinch sleeves in wherever you like, which changes the look quite a bit.